-To use the random command we must first import the random section from Python’s code library on the first line of the program:
+To generate random numbers, first import the randint command section from Python’s random code library on the first line of the program:

 Above is a valid random number generation line but it needs the import command and a print line to be a complete program:

-They do not have to be fixed values however and could be replaced by variables.
+The range in the brackets of a randint command does not have to be fixed values and could be replaced by variables.

 Below is a program where the user selects the upper and lower values of the range: